OKSDGIT/RepoPBL/CasosPBL/2021/en/Task01/Task01-CSP-Report.md

 ### **4.3 Competency C Specification**

 ### C.1 Competency Title
-    Testing Automata Using Simulators
+    Test Computational Automata Using Simulators (Testing Automata Using Simulators)

 ### C.2 Competency Description
-This competency focuses on the ability to **test finite automata using simulation tools**.
-Students must develop proficiency in using **automaton simulators** to verify the correctness of their models, diagnose errors, and refine their solutions through iterative testing.
+This competency refers to the ability to simulate and evaluate the behavior of computational models—such as Finite Automata, Pushdown Automata, and Turing Machines—using specialized tools like JFLAP or equivalent.
+It ensures that students can test automata-based solutions for correctness, completeness, and alignment with formal specifications.

-This competency requires the ability to:
+This competency requires learners to demonstrate the ability to:

-- **Use simulation tools to validate automata functionality**.
+* **Utilize simulation tools effectively** to test and validate the functionality of computational automata (e.g., Finite Automata, Pushdown Automata, Turing Machines).
-- **Analyze automaton behavior** and compare it with expected outcomes.
+* **Interpret and evaluate automaton behavior** by comparing simulated outputs with expected outcomes based on formal specifications.
-- **Identify and correct errors in automaton design** through systematic troubleshooting.
+* **Diagnose and correct design flaws** through systematic debugging and iterative refinement.
-- **Apply structured problem-solving strategies** to improve automaton performance.
+* **Apply structured problem-solving approaches** to enhance the accuracy, efficiency, and robustness of the automaton model.